 Reading at Home

 Reading records should be signed by an adult regularly.
-Reading diaries are checked every Friday.
+Reading diaries are checked every week.

 It does not only need to be their school reading book that is jotted down, we love to read about all of the different sorts of texts the children have been reading throughout the week.
 These could include: magazines, comic books, recipes and many more.
 The possibilities are endless!

 When reading with your child, it can be easy to become a little uncertain about what to question them on within their book!
 The document below contains a huge variety of questions based on the reading domains we use in class, and can assist your child to be able to read a book at a level of greater depth.
 A hard copy of this document will also be given to you during the SATs information evening (Date TBC)

 Maths is taught in blocks as per the school scheme.
 It is very important that children are hands on and appreciate the concept of number.
 Use counters, sweets, lego pieces, etc for children to touch and count.
 This reinforces what the actual number means (i.e That it is representing an amount).

 This term, we will be working on place value within 100 and doing lots of work partitioning tens and ones (and maybe hundreds!).
 We will also do a three week unit on addition and subtraction.
 We will consolidate learning and any gaps in the last week of term.

 This half term we continue to use our Write Stuff scheme of work with a focus on sentence formation and sentence "stacking".
 This is where we build a series of sentences to make short paragraphs.
 The texts will be related to our topic of Animals and humans.
 The first text will be a non-fiction genre on Big Cats and we will work on information texts.
 We will focus on creating the most powerful sentences using the basic of grammar while including adjectives, verbs, e.t.c.
 We will reinforce suffixes and prefixes such as -est, -ed, -er and un-